Coronavirus Impacts on Students and Online Learning

 The digital divide describes the gap between those who have access to the internet and those who do not, but internet access isn’t the whole issue.
 While over 88% of Americans are internet users, the share of Americans with computers hovers around 74%, according to Statista.
 Smartphones get you online, but aren’t machine enough to join video conferences, take online quizzes, and write essays.

-There are extra repercussions for students who depend on the campus for their livelihood and resources.
-Students who work on campus struggle with loss of income, and those whose on-campus housing represents their permanent address are trying to patch together new plans, or face homelessness.
+There are extra repercussions for students who depended on campus operations for their livelihood and resources.
+Students who work on campus struggle with loss of income, and those whose on-campus housing represents their permanent address were forced to patch together new plans, or face homelessness.

 Without the time and money to solve logistical problems, like where to store belongings, campus closure can feel like an eviction notice, as a Harvard student told The New York Times.
 Out-of-state students without a local support network may be forced to reckon with these challenges all by themselves.

-International students are particularly vulnerable.
-Travel bans have compounded the difficulties of campus closures and have left some students with unclear housing options.
-And even if students are able to go home, many are operating out of different time zones and face other obstacles.
-For example, students and administrators are worried that online classes will not satisfy visa requirements for full-time status.
+International students were left particularly vulnerable.
+Travel bans compounded the difficulties of campus closures and have left some students with unclear housing options.
+And even if students were able to go home, many are operating out of different time zones and face other obstacles.
+For example, students and administrators are worried that the continuation of online classes will not satisfy visa requirements for full-time status.

 In many cases, students just need to reach out to their school’s administration to be directed to appropriate aid.
-While class is canceled, most school’s aren’t totally closed.
+While classes are canceled, most school’s aren’t totally closed.
 In-person classes and group events may be cancelled, but many administrators and faculty are working from home and providing services to students.

 In addition to contacting the school, Venable advises that students stay in close contact with each of their professors, as expectations for assignments and course completion may shift.

 “For those new to online teaching and learning, this may well be a very challenging time,” Venable says, “Patience and prioritization will be key to making the best of the situation.”